You’ll love naturally gluten-free socca, a flatbread made with chickpea flour that’s served by street vendors in the French city of Nice. Yum.

 Instructions

 - Combine flour, water, salt, cumin, thyme, garlic and 1 1/2 tablespoons of the olive oil in a bowl.
-Let the batter rest for 2 hours, covered, at room temperature.
+Let the batter rest for 2 hours, covered, at room temperature.1 cup Bob Red Mill Garbanzo Bean Flour, 1 cup water, 3/4 teaspoon salt, 1/8 teaspoon ground cumin, 1 teaspoon thyme, 1 clove garlic

-- Then remove the skillet from the oven and pour the batter into the skillet.
-(You may use half the batter and make two if you prefer a thinner flatbread)
+- Then carefully remove the skillet from the oven (it's hot!), and pour half of the the batter, about 6 ounces, into the skillet.
+(If you prefer, you may pour all of the batter for a single thicker socca.)

 Notes

 - The French sprinkle their socca with salt and pepper, drizzle it with olive oil and eat it off a napkin.
 You can serve it with your favorite toppings.
-Spread pesto sauce on it, Mediterranean salsa, or brown gravy (gluten free gravy recipes here.) or whatever you like.
+Spread pesto sauce on it, Mediterranean salsa, fresh herbs, roasted vegetables, cheese or brown gravy (gluten free gravy and sauces recipes here.) or whatever you like.

 Nutrition